-9. Did your car sit for a long time without anyone driving it?
 Cars that sit for a long period of time are susceptible to a plethora of problems.
 Critters move in, batteries go dead, tires go flat, brake rotors become rusted and cause a pulsation when applying the brakes, pulleys rust and cause belts to squeak, and the list goes on.
-If you car sat for a while, your "check engine" light could come on because a sensor or solenoid is stuck, or for other reasons.
+If your car sat for a while, your "check engine" light could come on because a sensor or solenoid is stuck, or for other reasons.
 Have it checked out by an honest mechanic; they are out there, you just have to find them.

 Buying a Scan Tool to Interpret "Check Engine" Codes

-If you're going to buy a scan tool, buy one that will last for years.
+You will also need a scan tool.
+If you decide to buy one, choose one that will last for years.
 Vehicles are only getting more sophisticated each year, so plan for the future.
 The OBD2 system covers 1996 and later cars (the OBD1 system that covers older ones may be included, depending on the device).
 I recommend looking for these four time- and money-saving features:

 - A display that includes a description of the cause of the warning light, as well as the code.
 This saves you time from having to look up the description that goes with the numerical code in a book or on the computer.

 - LED display for state emissions readiness check and drive cycle verification.
 This feature will let you know if it will pass an emissions test.

 - Battery backup that will keep the code in the device after you disconnect the scan tool, so you can review it and analyze it away from the car (even if you forgot to write down the code)

 - A USB cable to update the information in your scan tool from your own computer.
 If you can't update the scan tool, it will be obsolete in three years.